Summary

 The frequency of these checks depends on your STI risk:

-- A man who has sex with another man (has 1 partner) – get checked once a year.
+- men who have sex with men, and have 1 partner – should get checked once a year

 How is gonorrhoea diagnosed?

-Having a regular sexual health check-up with your local GP (doctor) or sexual health centre can detect gonorrhoea.
+A sexual health check-up and testing with your doctor or sexual health centre can detect gonorrhoea.
 The doctor or nurse will ask you for a:

 - urine sample (peeing in a small jar)

-- swab test – collected from the peins, vagina, anus or throat.
+- swab test – collected from the penis, vagina, anus or throat.

 Getting your gonorrhoea test results

-Test results are normally available within a week.
+Test results are typically available within a week.

 How is gonorrhoea treated?